SomikaArya/Car-Sales-By-Model/README.md

 Create meaningful visualizations from dealership sales data to understand sales performance, profitability, and dealer-wise trends.

+## Files Used

+### 📂 Input File

+**CarSalesByModelStart.xlsx**

+This workbook contains the raw dealership sales data along with pre-created pivot tables that were used to generate the required visualizations.

+### 📂 Output File

+**CarSalesByModelEnd.xlsx**

+This is the final workbook after completing all required charts, formatting, and visualizations.

-## Dataset
+## Dataset Information

-The dataset contains automobile dealership sales information including:
+The dataset contains automobile dealership sales information, including:

 * Dealer ID
 * Car Model